 The certification demonstrates knowledge and skills in aging, home environment, business management, and interior design.

 The CAPS certification can help professionals stand out from the competition and get hired by a reputable company.

 Here are some additional details about the CAPS certification:

 - Coursework: The CAPS specialization program typically includes coursework in aging, home environment, business management, and interior design.

 - Application process: To apply for the CAPS certification, you must submit an application and pay a fee to the NAHB.

 If you are currently a student in an occupational therapy program, you are probably learning about home safety assessment, brain injury, cerebral palsy, mental illness, etc…and how occupational therapy services can help reduce disability and increase occupational performance and engagement.

 If you are a student in a certified occupational therapy assistant program or a certified occupational therapy assistant (COTA), you can also take the course work and apply for the CAPS designation with successful completion of this exam.
-Once you have your CAPS designation, you are not required to have the supervision of an occupational therapist to work as a CAPS consultant.

 Certified aging in place specialists can own their own business and practice independently.